sa-tre/satre-specification/docs/source/standard.md

 ### 2.2 Infrastructure analytics

-The ability of the organisation to process and analyse data about the usage of the TRE.
+The ability of the TRE organisation to process and analyse data about the usage of the TRE.

 | Statement | Guidance |
 | --------- | -------- |